 Networking & Advocacy

-- coordination of an international NGO network and information clearinghouse on mangrove forests;
+- Coordination of a unique international NGO network and information clearinghouse on mangrove forests;

-- development of technical and financial support for local NGO projects in the global South; and
+- Development of technical and financial support for local NGO projects in the global South;

-Since 1998, the US office also produces a bi-weekly electronic news bulletin, the MAP News (originally published as The Late Friday News), action alerts, and published articles, as well as participates in public fora and presentations, all of which have helped to establish international links and action-oriented plans.
+Since 1998, the US office also produces a bi-weekly electronic news bulletin, The MAP NEWS (originally published as The Late Friday News), which contains action alerts and related published articles.
+MAP also participates in international fora and public presentations, all of which have helped to establish international links, alliances, and action-oriented plans.